Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     services   cray-cps-wait-for-etcd-jb95m 0/1  Completed
     ```

-1. SSH to each worker node running CPS/DVS, and run `dmesg -T` to ensure that there are no recurring `"DVS: merge_one"` error messages as shown.
+1. (`ncn-w#`) SSH to each worker node running CPS/DVS, and run ensure that there are no recurring `"DVS: merge_one"` error messages as shown.

     The error messages indicate that DVS is detecting an IP address change for one of the client nodes.

     ```bash